 \subsection{Ablation study and analyses}

 In~\cref{tab:main_ablation}, we provide ablation study results to validate the design and hyperparameter choices of SOLACE. \smallbreak

-\textbf{Analyses on number of noise probes $K$.} We vary $K$ across $4,8,16$ - the results show that while mostly similar, $K=8$ yields slightly better results overall.
-Although using $K=16$ outperforms $K=8$ in terms of aesthetic score, we decided that this improvement is negligible in comparison to the additional computation overhead during training.
+\textbf{Analyses on number of noise probes $K$.} We vary $K$ across $4, 8, 16$.
+The results show that $K=8$ yields slightly better results overall.
+While $K=16$ slightly outperforms $K=8$ in aesthetic score, the improvement is negligible relative to the additional compute cost.

 \smallbreak